-I grew up in eastern Washington, a beautiful place to live, thanks to irrigation :o) After high school, I followed family tradition and went to BYU.
-I graduated with a degree in history, discovering my love for teaching after explaining American Heritage (a great class, by the way) to some fellow students.
+I grew up in eastern Washington, a beautiful place to live, thanks to irrigation :o) After high school, I followed family tradition and went to BYU where I graduated with a degree in history, discovering my love for teaching after explaining American Heritage (a great but tricky class) to some fellow students.

 After BYU, I thought I’d shake things up and attempt teaching in another language, so I set off for my mission in Chile.
 I met some fabulous people, collected many interesting stories (involving beans, wrong numbers, and unique home remedies for the common cold), and ate some excellent food.
 When I returned to the U.S., I began my search for a decent cheese empanada north of the equator.
-I’m still searching.
+The search is ongoing.

-While I was searching stateside for excellent Chilean cuisine, I also began a program to earn my teaching certificate, which I completed at the end of last year.
-Through a family connection and some small miracles, I recently got a job teaching 6th grade English in Washington D.C.
-It was quite the move!
+Soon after getting home, I began a program to earn my teaching certificate.
+Through a family connection and some small miracles, I got a job teaching 6th grade English in Washington D.C.
+Life is quite the adventure!

-I enjoy humor, good company, diverse books, creativity, enjoyable music, uplifting entertainment, spontaneity, and outdoor activities.
+I enjoy humor, good company, diverse books, creativity, music, uplifting entertainment, spontaneity, and outdoor activities.